perkeep/perkeep/doc/environment-vars.md

   sent to Amazon's S3 service.

 `CAMLI_APP_BINDIR` (string)
-: Path to the directory where Camlistore first looks for the server applications executables, when starting them.
+: Path to the directory where Perkeep first looks for the server applications executables, when starting them.
 It looks in PATH otherwise.

 `CAMLI_AUTH` (string)
 : See [server-config](server-config.md).
   Used as a fallback in pkg/client.Client (except on android) when configuration files lack and 'auth' entry.
-If a client is using the -server commandline to specify the camlistore instance to talk to, this env var takes precedence over that specified in the configuration files.
+If a client is using the -server commandline to specify the Perkeep instance to talk to, this env var takes precedence over that specified in the configuration files.

 `CAMLI_BASEURL` (string)